 - General information on using multiple displays in macOS, including using extended desktop and video mirroring

 - Display configuration support for previous Mac Pro models

 - Using 4K displays and Ultra HD TVs with your Mac

-- Using adaptors to connect HDMI, Thunderbolt 3 (USB-C), Mini DisplayPort and other types of displays
+- Using adapters to connect HDMI, Thunderbolt 3 (USB-C), Mini DisplayPort, and other types of displays